lucarin91/SR-seminar/slides.md

 ## Agenda
-- introduce microservice and its characteristics
+- Intro to microservices

-- explain the main security problem
+- Security problems in microservices

-- present a Security-as-a-Service approach for microservice
+- Security-as-a-Service approach for microservice

-- conclusion
+- Conclusion

-## Same Definition
+## Basic Definitions
-A **Monolithic software application** is a software application composed of modules that are not independent from the application to which they belong.
+A **monolithic application** is a software composed of modules that are not independent from the application to which they belong.

-A **Microservice** is a minimal independent process interacting via messages.
+A **microservice** is a minimal independent process interacting via messages.

-A **Microservice Architecture** is a distributed application where all its modules are microservices.
+A **microservice architecture** is a distributed application where all its modules are microservices.

 ## Microservice Architecture
-microservice communication made by **RESTful API** or **message broker** services.
+Communication is performed by **RESTful API** or **message broker** services.

 Each microservice is **autonomous** and **domain specific**.

-The microservices can be deployed as a single machine, virtual machine, container or process.
+They can be deployed as a single machine, virtual machine, container or process.

 ### Advantages